sbfnk/rbi/cran-comments.md

 ## Updates after initial submission.

+This is a resubmission.
 2 NOTEs (moved link and stray file) have been fixed.

+The donttest issue in the previous version has also been fixed.